 It doesn't help that my husband's birthday is also on Halloween.

 So when I wanted to create the "perfect" Halloween cocktail to serve at parties or October get-togethers, I knew it HAD to be dark, spooky, creepy, eerie, sinister, and ghostly, kinda like my spooky charcuterie board.

-And this black witches martini is what I came up with!
+And this black witches cocktail is what I came up with!

 I love festive drinks just as much as the next person but often when drinks look cute or fun, they don't always taste good.